Healing Herbs You Can Grow At Home

 Lemon balm looks very much like mint, and is actually part of the mint family.
 Its bigger leaves are perfect for steeping in hot water for tea.
 Used fresh, lemon balm adds a lovely flavor to chicken and fish recipes.
 Add it at the end of the cooking time because it loses much of its flavor when exposed to heat.

-- Where mint is a stimulant, lemon balm is used to relax and aid in falling asleep.
+- The health benefits of lemon balm are opposite those of mint.
+Where mint is a stimulant, lemon balm is used to relax and aid in falling asleep.
 A cup of lemon balm tea at bedtime will almost guarantee a good night’s sleep.

 - Like other healing herbs, the lemon balm leaves can be crushed and inhaled as relaxing aromatherapy.